Neurotech-HQ/sarufi-docs/docs/Integration/integrate-with-azampay.md

         Select the state for the mobile number associated with the payment.
 You will have option to select the state at which you chatbot acquires mobile number from the user.

-        You can learn more on how values get propargated in the memory of chatbot at [variable placement](/docs/add-more-features/Variable-placement)
+        You can learn more on how values provided by user get propargated in the chatbot's memory at [variable placement](/docs/add-more-features/Variable-placement)

         ![Sarufi Setup: State Phone number](/img/azampay-interface3.png)